giota-f/simple_app/README.md

 ## Note

-If you want to deploy restapi service only you can do the following
+If you want to deploy restapi service only you can do the following:
 *  setup enviromental variable MONGO_DB=your_mongo(by default localhost:27017)
 *  setup enviromental variable MONGO_USERNAME=your_username(by default admin)
 *  setup enviromental variable MONGO_PASSWORD=your_password(by default admin)